 Anthony was born and raised in Montgomery, AL. He received his bachelor's degree in Sports Management from Auburn University of Montgomery and continued on to get a Master's in the same area.
 Anthony works at Auburn-Opelika Tourism as the Sports and Event Development Manager.
-He is a member of the Opelika Kiwanis Club, a volunteer in the community, and currently serves as a board member for the Achievement Center - Easter Seals in Opelika, AL. The Achievement Center provides services for those with disabilities in many East Alabama and West Georgia Counties.
+He is a member of the Opelika Kiwanis Club (President 2021-2022), a volunteer in the community, and currently serves as a board/executive committee member for the Achievement Center - Easter Seals in Opelika, AL. The Achievement Center provides services for those with disabilities in many East Alabama and West Georgia Counties.
 Anthony and Lindsey attend as many sporting events as possible with their sons and love spending time outdoors.

 Lindsey was born in Kettering, Ohio, and raised in Montgomery, AL. She is a graduate of Auburn University of Montgomery with a bachelor's degree in criminal justice and has been working as a software support professional with Medisys, Inc. for over 13 years.

-Anthony and Lindsey call Auburn home with their two sons, Austin and Sullivan, their dogs and cat.
+Anthony and Lindsey call Auburn home with their two sons, Austin and Sullivan, their dogs, and their cat.

 Andrea Watson was born and raised in Montgomery, AL., graduating from Auburn University of Montgomery with a Criminal Justice degree.
 Still living in the area she is an active member of Frazer UMC and enjoys spending time with her fiancé, Frank Hawthorne III, and their dogs.
 Andrea has worked at Aronov Reality for almost 5 years as a property coordinator.
 Andrea has always been involved with fundraising for our Austin and is enthusiastic about continuing to raise awareness.